How to Pick the Best CNA Classes Near Bessemer Alabama

 It Takes Just a Few Minutes to Start Your CNA Career

-The Function of a Certified Nursing Assistant
+The Duties of a CNA

-- Providing basic care to patients
+- Providing basic services to patients

 - Checking patient's vital signs

 - Keeping a record of patient's health status

-- Cleaning and dressing patients
+- Bathing and dressing patients

-- Serving and assisting patients with meals
+- Serving and helping patients with meals

 - Transferring patients to other rooms